Mountaintop removal mining: 2010 report

-Published studies

-Published studies also show a high potential for human health impacts.
-These may result from contact with streams or exposure to airborne toxins and dust.
-Adult hospitalization for chronic pulmonary disorders and hypertension are elevated as a result of county-level coal production.
-Rates of mortality, lung cancer, as well as chronic heart, lung and kidney disease are also increased.
-A 2011 study found that counties in and near mountaintop mining areas had higher rates of birth defects for five out of six types of birth defects, including circulatory/respiratory, musculoskeletal, central nervous system, gastrointestinal, and urogenital defects.

-These defect rates were more pronounced in the most recent period studied, suggesting the health effects of mountaintop mining-related air and water contamination may be cumulative.
-Another 2011 study found "the odds for reporting cancer were twice as high in the mountaintop mining environment compared to the non mining environment in ways not explained by age, sex, smoking, occupational exposure, or family cancer history".

 Impact statement

-A United States Environmental Protection Agency (EPA) environmental impact statement finds that streams near some valley fills from mountaintop removal contain higher levels of minerals in the water and decreased aquatic biodiversity.
+A 2005 environmental impact statement prepared by EPA stated that streams near some valley fills from mountaintop removal contain higher levels of minerals in the water and decreased aquatic biodiversity.
 Mine-affected streams also have high selenium concentrations, which can bioaccumulate and produce toxic effects (e.g., reproductive failure, physical deformity, mortality), and these effects have been documented in reservoirs below streams.
 Because of higher pH balances in mine-affected streams, metals such as selenium and iron hydroxide are rendered insoluble, bringing attendant chemical changes to the stream.

 The statement also estimates that 724 mi of Appalachian streams were buried by valley fills between 1985 and 2001.
-On September 28, 2010, the EPA independent Science Advisory Board (SAB) released their first draft review of EPA's research into the water quality impacts of valley fills associated with mountaintop mining, agreeing with EPA's conclusion that valley fills are associated with increased levels of conductivity threatening aquatic life in surface waters.
-A 2012 review by Science of the Total Environment cited elevated concentrations of SO42-, HCO3−, Ca2+ and Mg2+ downstream from VF sites.
+On September 28, 2010, the EPA Science Advisory Board (SAB) released its first draft review of EPA's research into the water quality impacts of valley fills associated with mountaintop mining, agreeing with EPA's conclusion that valley fills are associated with increased levels of conductivity threatening aquatic life in surface waters.
+A 2012 review published in Science of the Total Environment cited elevated concentrations of SO42-, HCO3−, Ca2+ and Mg2+ downstream from VF sites.
 These elevated concentrations are driving factors contributing to overall increases in water conductivity.
 Measured conductivity values ranging from 159 to 2720 μS/cm were recorded downstream.
 In comparison, the reference site that did not experience MTM measured conductivity values that ranged from 30 to 260μS/cm.